Fear of Fear: Plot

 Margot, a woman in her mid-thirties, lives with her husband Kurt and their young daughter Bibi in their mother-in-law's house.
 Kurt's sister and her husband live above them.
 When Margot becomes pregnant, she begins to have anxiety attacks that are incomprehensible to herself and those around her.
 Her husband Kurt is caring, but only thinks about his exam and cannot help her.
 Her mother-in-law and sister-in-law, Lore, are ashamed of Margot's behavior.
 The pharmacist primarily has a relationship with her in mind and prescribes Valium for her without a prescription so she cannot get more later without going back to him.

 Margot tries various distractions like swimming, shopping, and doing her hair, but continues to be plagued by anxiety.
 She becomes addicted to valium, drinks cognac like an addict and suddenly makes a suicide attempt.
-The doctors are at a loss: one diagnoses schizophrenia, in psychiatry a deep depression is diagnosed and work is prescribed as therapy.
+The doctors are at a loss: one diagnoses schizophrenia, in a psychiatric clinic a deep depression is diagnosed and work is prescribed as therapy.

 Only two people, on the fringes of society, seek contact with the increasingly isolated Margot: her daughter Bibi and a mysterious neighbor.
 This latter is rejected by Margot and is found dead shortly afterwards, having hanged himself.